PeterFidelman/img-to-437/README.md

 # img-to-437

-A utility that converts a monochrome image to display in a [codepage 437](https://en.wikipedia.org/wiki/Codepage_437) terminal.
+A utility that converts an image to display in a [codepage 437](https://en.wikipedia.org/wiki/Codepage_437) terminal.
 Black pixels become blanks, any other color becomes a mark.
 For example:

 Example input: